 “Dalit” is a Bengali word which literally means “someone trampled under the feet of someone else”.
 It is used to identify an outcast minority of oppressed, exploited and deprived people.
 The founders and visionary-dreamers of Dalit NGO are some young educated people belonging to the Dalit community, who were inspired by the autobiography of Dr. Baba Saheb Ambedkar.

-A world in which dalit and other marginalized communities realise their full potential in cast-based free societies that respect people’s rights and dignity.
+A world in which dalit and other marginalized communities realize their full potential in caste-based free societies that respect people’s rights and dignity.

 Achieving sustainable and lasting improvements in the quality of life of dalit and other marginalized and socially excluded groups, facilitating the access to education, promoting and advocating for their basic human rights, boosting community health, increasing the access to water & sanitation facilities and the livelihood opportunities.